onap/integration/docs/docs_vFW_CNF_CDS.rst

 **TODO: fix COMPLETED payload**

-Progress can be followed also with `SO Monitoring`_.
+Progress can be followed also with `SO Monitoring`_ dashboard.

+.. note::  In Frankfurt release *SO Monitoring* dashboard was removed from officail release and before it can be used it must be exposed and default user credentials must be configured

 Second instance Instantion
 ..........................